triemilalim/NoPotTukin/README.md

 Enjoy your life

 This method will runs even when your Mac sleep, make sure Power Nap is Enabled on System Preference.

+If anyone can improve the python script to be able to fill the health check, I'll be very thankful.